raghulkk/car_booking_app/README.md

 #car_booking_app

-  CAR_BOOKING_APP was designed a ROR application for a car rental company which allows the user to book a car for sometime.
+  CAR_BOOKING_APP is used to design a ROR application for a car rental company which allows the user to book a car for sometime.
 Assume main Stakeholders are User,Car,Booking.
 You are allowed to add more stakeholders.
 Every car will have its own amount to book.
 Ex.
 Baleno will cost 100 for a booking.

   * model created for User, Car and Bookings
   * creating column and records in tables by using migration in database